 - Warm Fuzzy Jar: Have a class meeting discussing character traits needed to have a positive community in the classroom.
 Then, try this technique.
 Pass out fuzzy balls to children who show kindness, cooperativeness, or acceptance.
 They can place the fuzzy balls into a jar.
 When the jar is full, the whole class can celebrate!

 - Expressing Emotions: Help children learn to identify and express their emotions appropriately through engaging hands-on activities.
 Try the Express Yourself board game as a fun alternative!

 Games as Community Building Activities

-- Puzzles: Sometimes a simple puzzle is all it takes.
-Puzzles are an easy group task that you can use as a team effort.
+- Puzzles: Sometimes, a simple puzzle is all it takes.
+Puzzles are an easy group task you can use as a team effort.
 Sort students into small groups, and give each group a puzzle to complete.
 The first team to complete their puzzle gets a prize, or just bragging rights.
 Either way, it’s a simple and easy activity that will get them working together.

 - Ball Toss Name Game: Students sit in a circle and take turns tossing a large softball.
 As they toss the ball, they say the name of the person who is to catch it.
 Play proceeds until the names of the children are well-known.